-Cacheability is a by-segment attribute.
-Cacheability is implemented by the VciXcache component.
+Cacheability is a segment attribute, and is implemented by the VciXcache component.
 As this component does not implement a MMU, it contains a dedicated address decoder to determine the cacheability.
-This decoder is implemented as a Cacheability Table.
-This table is accessed by the cache controller for each processor request.
-This table is indexed by the address bits defined by the cacheability\mask, and contains the Boolean defining the cacheability.
+This decoder is implemented as a Cacheability Table, that is accessed by the cache controller for each processor request.
+This table is indexed by the address bits selected by the cacheability mask.
+The table output is a Boolean defining the cacheability.